Double spending is one of the major drawback or problem that every payment network faced in a digital cash scheme. Principally,

 Double spending is an error under which the same single digital token is spent twice or more.

 Bitcoin is a decentralized, open source digital currency.
-Each Bitcoin comprises of private key, used for decryption.
-Private key must remain secret.
+Each Bitcoin comprises of the private key, used for decryption.
+The private key must remain secret.
 When the transactions are taken out of the unconfirmed transactions pool and put into the blockchain they are checked for their validity.
-To avoid double spending, almost 6 confirmations (and many more if required) are carried out before considering a transaction complete.
-So in the end we will have a clear winner and only one transaction will be confirmed.
-Until this race is resolved both transactions are in risk of getting cancelled.
+To avoid double spending, almost 6 confirmations (and much more if required) are carried out before considering a transaction complete.
+So, in the end, we will have a clear winner and only one transaction will be confirmed.
+Until this race is resolved both transactions are in risk of getting canceled.
 This verification is nothing but a type of proof-of-work protocol, which makes the task of creating new blocks difficult and verification easier.
-Anyone can view the blockchain in bitcoin network thus making it hard to distort transaction information.
+Anyone can view the blockchain in Bitcoin network thus making it hard to distort transaction information.